wagnertheresa/NFFTSVMipm/README.md

 | `--dratio`        | `float`  | Any float from (0,1]. | `1.0` | Specifies the proportion of features to include. |
 | `--data`          | `str`    | `"susy"`, `"cod-rna"`, `"higgs"` | `"cod-rna"` | Specifies the data set to use. |

+#### Output format
+For every IPM/GMRES tolerance pair [IPM_tol,GMRES_tol] considered on the specified preconditioner, preconditioner rank, data set and list of subset sizes [n1,n2,n3], the output is of the following format:

+accuracy: {IPM_tol1: [accuracy n1, accuracy n2, accuracy n3], IPM_tol2: [accuracy n1, accuracy n2, accuracy n3], IPM_tol3: [accuracy n1, accuracy n2, accuracy n3]}

+In addition to accuracy, the number of IPM iterations, the mean number of GMRES iterations, the parameters, the time for fitting the model and the time for predicting from the trained model (of the random search run generating the largest accuracy) are returned.
+All returned metrics follow the output format shown above.

 ### `run_test_dratio.py`

+The script iterates over three different dimensionality reduction settings (`d_ratio=1`, `d_ratio=2/3`, `d_ratio=1/3`) for a given preconditioner and preconditioner rank and a list of subset sizes for a given list of data sets.
+Further, it runs the LIBSVM model on the entire feature space in comparison.

 #### Arguments